 RTR Sports: a sports marketing agency for MotoGP, Formula 1, Formula E and MotoE

 We have decided to specialise in motorsports.
-Initially, we did so on the trail of a personal passion, but especially because, apart from soccer, the world of motors has a base of followers, both on TV and on the race tracks, that add value to investments.
+Initially, we did so initially partly out of personal passion, but especially because, apart from football, motorsports has a base of followers, both on TV and on the race tracks, that add value to investments.
 Championships such as MotoGP, Formula 1 and Formula E are a travelling “circus” that visits a different country every 15 days, 9 months a year.
-This aspect has a stunning value for companies interested in gaining international visibility or having businesses abroad.
+This aspect has a stunning value for companies that are interested in gaining international visibility or having businesses abroad.

 Any time we talk to prospects or existing customers, our goal is to try and understand the purpose of their investment in sports, the communication addresses and the countries they are interested in.
 If engines are not the right world for them, then we have the opportunity and duty to investigate other sectors.